soartech/jsoar/README.md

 * Make sure you have a github account that has permission to commit to the jsoar repo.
 * Make sure you have ossrh server setup in your settings.xml with the soartech-releases account.
+* To build using the poms as-is, you should use a Java 8 JDK.
+More recent JDKs will work, but without additional changes to the poms, they may not produce jar files that can be linked with Java 8 applications.

 * Make sure everything is fully merged and all commits are pushed.
 * `mvn -Dusername=<yourGithubUsername> release:prepare -DdryRun=true`